 top of page

 Located a few miles southeast of Sebring, the large, relatively shallow Lake Istokpoga is outstanding for bluegill.
-Panfish anglers can concentrate their efforts from April through June around the inshore and offshore cattail and bulrush areas.
-In other months, likely spots for bluegill and shellcracker include Big Island, Grassy Island, Bumble Bee Island, around various sandy bars, and along the edges of eelgrass.
+FWC fish sampling on the lake has shown good numbers of 8 inch plus bluegill and redear sunfish.
+Bream anglers can concentrate their efforts from April through June around inshore and offshore cattail and bulrush stands.
+The thicker vegetation is difficult to fish but usually holds good numbers of large bream.
+In other months, productive areas to fish for bream include Big Island, Grassy Island, Bumble Bee Island, around various sandy bars, and along the edges of eelgrass.
 Anglers prefer crickets for bluegill and live worms for shellcracker.
 Fly fishing anglers can experience great action with small popping bugs.

 top of page

 Located in the heart of Florida, Lake Panasoffkee is a panfishers dream.
 A true spring-fed lake, few other waterbodies in Florida can rival “Lake Pan” for its density of desirable native vegetation species and abundance of a variety of different types of panfish.
 Averaging only 4-5 deep, "Lake Pan" is home to large populations of bluegill, redear sunfish, redbreast sunfish and stumpknockers (spotted sunfish).
 Calcium deposits and old shell beds provide ample spawning areas for bream, and anglers with a keen sense of smell can clue in on these areas during the height of the spawn.
 Move around until you find the fish, and focus your efforts with live bait such as grass shrimp, earth worms and red worms.
 The adventurous angler can also try fly-fishing for bream when conditions allow.
 Use spiders or poppers.